-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

+It’s no secret that attending a college or university in Ontario can be hard on your wallet.
 While some students have the financial means to fund their post-secondary pursuits, others aren’t so lucky.
 Many students must rely on scholarships, grants, loans, and government-sponsored aid programs.
 One of the most prominent programs is the Ontario Student Assistance Program (OSAP).

-What Is Ontario Student Assistance Program (OSAP)?
+What Is The Ontario Student Assistance Program (OSAP)?

 OSAP is a financial assistance program that helps students and their families cover post-secondary education costs.
 The program is funded by the federal government and the province of Ontario.
 It aims to supplement students’ existing financial resources rather than fully replace them.